mwanakijiji/dewarp/docs/dewarp_soln.rst

 Make the mapping: find_dewarp_solution.find_dewarp()
 ^^^^^^^^^

-This next function takes the raw image, pastes the warped coordinates onto it, and then smooths everything out by resampling the image point-by-point over the entire image space, interpolating as needed when the coordinates are not at integer values (Fig. 4).
+This next function takes the raw image, pastes the warped coordinates onto it, and then smooths everything out by resampling the image point-by-point over the entire image space, interpolating as needed when the coordinates are not at integer values (Fig. :numref:`warp_dewarp_grids_annotated`).
+As a check, closely compare the pinhole grid images before and after (Fig.
-As a check, closely compare the pinhole grid images before and after (Fig. 5).
+:numref:`barb_plot_sx_2019jan`).

-.. _label:
+.. _label: warp_dewarp_grids_annotated
 .. figure:: images/warp_dewarp_grids_annotated.pdf
 	   :scale: 50 %
            :align: center